khuyentran1401/reproducible-data-science/docs/_sources/testing_code/pytest_plugins.md

     assert sentiment > 0
 ```

 When running `pytest test_example.py`, we will see no output.
-In order to see the output of the`print` function, we need to include `-s` at the end of our command
+In order to see the output of the`print` function, we need to include `-s` at the end of our command:

 ```bash
 $ pytest test_example.py -s